 Illustration is portrayal of thoughts and ideas in am artistic and interesting manner for the viewers.
 It can represent text, concept or a method that can be used in book covers, magazines, posters and so on.
 Now the concept has advanced and the illustration creating processes include drawing, painting, collage, 3D design and multimedia.
 These designs are generally associated with a touch of humor and creative creation.
 Mostly it’s used in children book cover on the very basic level.
 The beautiful characters depicted on the covers interests the children.
 At the highest level they are even used in movies.
 Most of us confuse between graphic designers and illustrators but there is a thin line of difference.
-For instance a graphic designer can be hired by a company for creating logo, and visual representation of the required marketing materials.
+For instance a graphic designer can be hired by a Illustrative Logo Designer Company, and visual representation of the required marketing materials.
 The work may include designing a website or visual message for conveying essence of the brand but a illustrator can create a website design.

 Lets see some of the guiding information by famous illustrator